fingerprintjs/fingerprintjs-pro-spa/README.md

 [![npm](https://img.shields.io/npm/v/@fingerprintjs/fingerprintjs-pro-spa.svg?style=flat)](https://www.npmjs.com/package/@fingerprintjs/fingerprintjs-pro-spa)
 [![License](https://img.shields.io/:license-mit-blue.svg?style=flat)](https://opensource.org/licenses/MIT)

-This SDK was designed to be used in SPA framework wrappers for the FingerprintJS Pro Javascript Agent.
+This library was designed to be used in SPA framework wrappers for the FingerprintJS Pro Javascript Agent.
 It also has several built-in caching mechanism that are optimized according to the official recommendations.
 If just need the [JS agent](https://github.com/fingerprintjs/fingerprintjs), you can use it directly, without this wrapper.